 Solutions for "the domed cake"

 Flour nails work quite well, but do create a little indent in the center of the bottom of the cake.
 For a layer cake, this is no problem, as the bottoms of the cakes are nicely sandwiched in between layers of icing.
-On a cake like this Easy Spice Cake with Maple Glaze however, flower nails are not ideal, as the bottom of the cake ends up being the top.
+On a cake like this Fall Spice Cake however, flower nails are not ideal, as the bottom of the cake ends up being the top.

 Using a "cake strip" is another trick to prevent doming.
 These strips can create a layer of insulation around the outside of the cake pan.
 The insulation keeps the edges from baking too quickly and promotes even baking which prevents domes, cracks and problems with the cake collapsing in the center.
 They can be purchased at kitchen stores, specialty stores like Michaels or A.C.
 Moore and online.
 I ended up using a cake strip with my cake and it worked out great significantly less doming.